imivi/se-blueprinter/README.md

 ## Caveats & tips

-Here's a few tips to achieve the best results using SE Blueprinter:
+Here's a few tips to achieve the best results using SE Blueprinter.

-When creating or modifying 3D models:

 ### Tip #1: apply transformations and modifiers